-An average adult needs around eight hours sleep, which is about a third of our lives.
+An average adult needs around eight hours of sleep, which is about a third of our lives.
 If we go without sleep, or our sleep is disrupted, we suffer from mental and physical fatigue, which affects our health, mood, wellbeing and performance.
 If you’ve ever experienced a bad night’s sleep you may have noticed that it takes a few nights to recover what’s called your “sleep debt”, which can accumulate over time.
 Insomnia, the difficulty in falling or remaining asleep, is the most common form of sleep disorder and affects around ten percent of the population.
 Over time, insomnia can cause serious health issues including an increased risk of type two diabetes, heart disease and reduced immunity.

-So what are the practical things you can do to improve the quality of your sleep?
+So, what are the practical things you can do to improve the quality of your sleep?